XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/transaction-censorship-detection.md

 - Your `rippled` server is out of sync with the network and has not yet realized it.

-- Your `rippled` server is being impacted by a class of bug that causes `rippled` servers to inconsistently relay transactions to other `rippled` servers in the network.
+- `rippled` servers in the network, including possibly your own server, are being impacted by a class of bug that causes `rippled` servers to inconsistently relay transactions to other `rippled` servers in the network.

 {% include '_snippets/rippled_versions.md' %}